-“After speaking with someone who worked in the industry, I realized that I needed to learn the right data analysis skills if I want to become an analyst.
+“After speaking with someone who worked in the industry, I realized I needed to learn the right data analysis skills to become an analyst.
 He introduced me to platforms such as Tableau and Python, giving me brief tutorials on how they work.
-But ultimately, he recommended that I take a class to teach me how to use the softwares I would need in my new career.”
+But ultimately, he recommended that I take a class to teach me how to use the software I need in my new career.”

-After doing research, Bria found the NYU Tableau Data Analytics Certificate Program.
+After researching, Bria found the NYU Tableau Data Analytics Certificate Program through Pathstream.

-At the time, Bria was also working full time and found it hard to balance everything at first.
-But, she made the program a priority and took advantage of the excellent support system Pathstream offers.
+At the time, Bria worked full-time and struggled to balance everything.
+But, she prioritized the program and took advantage of the excellent support system Pathstream offers.

-Bria also mentioned that her professor encouraged students to continue to keep in touch because “your network can be a great professional resource.”
 As Bria approached graduation, she began to work closely with our Career Services team.
-The team tightened up her resume and helped her identify which transferable skills to showcase.
+The team tightened her resume and helped her identify transferable skills to showcase.

 Was this helpful?